On strictly output sensitive color frequency reporting: Introduction

 \section{Introduction}

-Let $P$ be a set of $n$ points in $\R^d$, with $d = O(1)$, each of which has a color from $\{1 .. \col\}$, and let $P_c$ denote the subset of points of color $c$.
+Let $P$ be a set of $n$ points in $\R^d$, with $d = O(1)$, each of which has a color in $\{1, \dots, \col\}$, and let $P_c$ denote the subset of points of color $c$.
 We want to store $P$ so that given an axis aligned query box $Q$ we can efficiently report the colors of the points appearing in the query range, together with their frequency.
 That is, we wish to report a set of $k$ color, frequency pairs $(c,f)$ so that $f=|P_c \cap Q| > 0$ and the sum of the frequencies is $|P \cap Q|$.
 See Figure~\ref{fig:problemDescription}.
 We call this \emph{color frequency reporting}, but it is also known by the rather vague name of \emph{type-2} color counting \citep{gupta1995furtherResultsOnGeneralizedIntersectionSearching}.
-More generally, we may associate every point $p \in P$ with a weight $w(p)$ from some appropriate semigroup, and instead report, for each color $c$, the total weight $w(P_c \cap Q) = \sum_{p \in P_c \cap Q}w(p)$ in the query range, provided that this weight is non-zero.
-Our main goal is to obtain small, ideally (near) linear space data structures for these problems that achieve a \emph{strictly output sensitive} query time of the form $O(q(n) + k)$, i.e. a query time strictly linear in the output size $k$ (and whose dependency $q(n)$ on $n$ is of course also sublinear, and preferably even (poly-)logarithmic).
+More generally, we may associate every point $p \in P$ with a weight $w(p)$ from some appropriate semigroup, and instead report, for each color $c$ appearing in the query range, the total weight $w(P_c \cap Q) = \sum_{p \in P_c \cap Q}w(p)$ in the query range.
+Our main goal is to obtain small, ideally (near-)linear-space data structures for these problems that achieve a \emph{strictly output sensitive} query time of the form $O(f(n) + k)$, i.e. a query time strictly linear in the output size $k$ (and whose dependency $f(n)$ on $n$ is of course also sublinear, and preferably even (poly-)logarithmic).
 We are generally interested in data structures in the pointer machine model, as this tends to give relatively simple and flexible data structures.

 \subparagraph{Related work.} Color frequency reporting is a form of \emph{generalized intersection searching} \citep{gupta1995furtherResultsOnGeneralizedIntersectionSearching,gupta2018ColoredSearchingSurvey,janardan1993generalizedIntersectionSearching}.
-For points in $\R^1$ the problem was already solved optimally in 1995: \cite{bozanis1995generalizedIntersectionSearching} gave a data structure of linear size and query time $O(\log n + k)$.
+For points in $\R^1$, the problem was already solved optimally in 1995: \cite{bozanis1995generalizedIntersectionSearching} gave a data structure of linear size and query time $O(\log n + k)$.
 Similarly, there is an optimal data structure for the dual problem of reporting the frequencies of a set of colored intervals stabbed by a query point by \cite{gupta1995furtherResultsOnGeneralizedIntersectionSearching}.

 In $\R^2$, it is relatively simple to obtain a data structure of size $O(n \log n)$ with query time $O(\log n + k \log n)$: we first report all intersected colors in $O(\log n + k)$ time using a colored range reporting query (\cite{shi2005optimalColoredAlgs}), and then for all $k$ colors separately perform a standard uncolored range counting query in $O(\log n)$ time each using range trees (\cite{Comp_geom_book}).